PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Goal tracking
 -------------

 At this point we have tracked lot's of various typose of events.
-We have regular page views, we have downloads, outlinks custom events and others.
-Above them all there's one more event type we can track: conversion.
+We have regular page views, we have downloads, outlinks, custom events and others.
+Above them all there's one more event type we can track: a conversion.
 And goal tracking is about tracking conversions.
-If you can point out parts of your website/application more important from your bisness perspective, you could define those parts as goals.
+If you can point out parts of your website/application more important from your bisness perspective, you could :ref:`define those parts as goals<https://help.piwik.pro/support/analytics-new/goals/>`.
 Visiting a specific landing page, submitting a contact form, downloading a PDF file with your product manual - these are popular examples of goal definitions.
 You can even define a goal based on the custom event you are tracking.

 Once the goal is defined, every time a tracked event fits it's definition, an additional conversion event will be created.
 We call this procedure an "automatic conversion".